mojdehkeykhanzadeh/WeJustMet/README.md

 - Clean Project
 -  Make Project
 #### 2) Create New Virtual Device ( version Oreo 8) and run the app
-Note for running on ECS instance the endpoint URL needs to be updated as not checked in